Restore YOUR Passion for Teaching!

 Okay, that last one’s a little over the top.
 And true, you’re not Spartans.
 You’re something better.
 You’re Extraordinary Educators.
 And to be successful, you have to own that.
 Take ownership of your profession!
 All the instructional planning and classroom management in the world will not help you if you are not driven to be amazing.
 You are blessed with a gift that so many would love to have.
 You have the ability–you have the power–to stand before a group of human beings and deliver to them the single greatest mechanism in human history.
 You deliver the ability to learn, to teach oneself, the ability to grow and develop into literally anything someone wants.
 That is an amazing, amazing thing!
 And that’s what you do!
 The simple fact is that you can teach like Leonidas every day.

 If you want to inspire your students, you must teach inspired!
 Be entirely too passionate about your content!
 Wear it like a neon sandwich board!
 Get into your lesson, consume it raw and lay waste to the earth with the flames of your truth!
 Let your students see you absolutely on fire to help them learn and love the material.
 Run into your lesson plan for the day as if you were Leonidas hellbent on ending the barbarous Persians in that very moment!
-Be the teacher that makes your neighbors close their classroom doors because you’re shouting like a madman about mitochondria or polynomials!
+Be the teacher that makes your neighbours close their classroom doors because you’re shouting like a madman about mitochondria or polynomials!

 If you can’t get excited about what you teach, change what you teach.
 And if you say, “I can’t change what I teach,” then change how you teach it.
 And if you can’t change that, then make yourself excited!
 Make it a game if you have to!
 Make it completely insane that you are so so so excited to be teaching the 3/5ths Compromise for the seventeenth time in your career.
 Leave your students walking out of class saying, “can you believe she was that excited?
 What a weirdo!”

 I have a good friend who taught beside me for ten years.
 He can tell you how passionately I taught my subject.
-His favorite line to his students was, “hold on and let me close the door.
-Mr. Dumas is off his meds again!”
+His favourite line to his students was, “hold on and let me close the door.
+Mr Dumas is off his meds again!”
 I was never so excited as when he first told me that.
 And honestly, I was never so excited as I was teaching those Social Studies lessons and capturing the attention of my students.
 You can absolutely convey learning to students with your passion, the way a power line conveys electricity from its source to where it is needed.
 And this level of love for content and love for learning was never more needed than it is today.

-Conclusion from TeacherOfSci.
+The conclusion from TeacherOfSci.

 Jarrod really hits the nail on the head with this post, I honestly feel that all teachers can benefit from changing their mindset from time to time.
-Yes it’s important to have good resources and a lovely room but if you are hunched, tired and obviously not fired up how on earth do we expect our students to be engaged and fired up for learning.
-Remember that wide eyed, slightly naive, passion you once had….it’s still in there….go find it.
+Yes, it’s important to have good resources and a lovely room but if you are hunched, tired and obviously not fired up how on earth do we expect our students to be engaged and fired up for learning.
+Remember that wide-eyed, slightly naive, the passion you once had….it’s still in there….go find it.
 Be Sparta, Be Iron Man, be whoever the hell you want to be, but find that fire, restore your passion and be the best you can.
 That’s the only way we can get our students to be the best they can.

 A Bit About the Author.
 Jarrod Dumas.